-RESEA is authorized by Section 306 of the Social Security Act and builds on the success of both WPRS and RESEA's predecessor, the former UI Reemployment and Eligibility Assessment (REA) program.
+RESEA is authorized by Section 306 of the Social Security Act and builds on the success of RESEA's predecessor, the former UI Reemployment and Eligibility Assessment (REA) program.
 RESEA uses an evidence-based integrated approach that combines an eligibility assessment for continuing UI eligibility and the provision of reemployment services.
-RESEA is a voluntary program and under certain circumstances may be designed to also satisfy WPRS requirements.
+State administration of the RESEA is voluntary and under certain circumstances may be designed to also satisfy WPRS requirements.
 Operating guidance for the RESEA program is updated annually.
-UIPL 7-19 provides RESEA operating Guidance for FY 2019.
+UIPL 13-21 provides RESEA operating Guidance for FY 2021.